 - 🏨 Where to Stay: Hotel am Markt Bacharach – Cozy riverside stay with medieval charm

 The Romantic Rhine is a stretch of Germany that feels like a storybook.
-Between Bingen and Bonn, the river winds through steep vineyards, hilltop castles, and towns where time slows down.
-It’s one of those places where every bend reveals a new view you’ll want to photograph.
+While the entire Rhine River is about 760 miles long, this scenic stretch that I highly recommend is between Bingen and Bonn.
+The river winds through steep vineyards, hilltop castles, and towns where time slows down.
+You’ll want to have your camera out at all times, trust me!

 The best way to experience it?
 Hop on a river cruise.
 You’ll drift past spots like Lorelei Rock, ancient ruins, and the fairy-tale village of Bacharach, all while sipping on Riesling from nearby vineyards.
 Castle lovers should head straight to Marksburg, one of the few that’s never been destroyed.